 Is your Talalay latex pillow 100% natural?
 What is Talalay latex?

 Latex refers to a material comprised of liquid rubber whipped with air to form a foam.
 You might hear about Talalay vs. Dunlop latex foam.
 This really refers to the way latex is processed.
-At Slumbr, we prefer Talalay latex because it produces a more durable, consistent-feeling, supple foam.
+At Slumbr, we prefer Talalay latex because it produces a more durable, consistent-feeling, supple and airy foam.
 Our Lyra pillow is made with both natural (made from rubber tree sap) and synthetic latex rubber (styrene-butadiene).
-The reason that we use a blended latex fill is because it produces a slightly firmer, less squishy feel more often preferred and is more durable over time.
+The reason that we use a blended latex fill is because it produces a slightly firmer, less squishy feel more often preferred by sleepers in our testing.
 Latex is not like memory foam; it does not contain plastics or polyurethane.
 The Talalay latex from which the Lyra is made is certified STANDARD 100 by OEKO-TEX®, which is a rigorous, independent certification for product and chemical safety standards.
 See more about OEKO-TEX here.

 - Are your buckwheat pillow hulls flattened or intact?